-Most plastic straws are manufactured from polypropylene (or sometimes polystyrene), a material mainly based on oil and derived through a process called polymerization.
+Most plastic straws are manufactured from polypropylene (or sometimes polystyrene).
+That's a material mainly based on oil and derived through a process called polymerization.

-Polypropylene, together with colorants and other chemical ingredients like antioxidants and stabilizers are then mixed together in a machine that looks like a big heated meat grinder that melts the mixture into beads, which are later shaped into small strands.
+Polypropylene, together with colorants and other chemical ingredients are then mixed together in a machine that looks like a big heated meat grinder.
+There, the mixture is melted into beads, which are later shaped into small strands.

 The strands are then turned into pellets, which are then melted again and pushed into a long tube shape.

-The tube is then cooled down and cut into straw length.
+Finally, the tube is cooled down and cut into straw length.

-Is is estimated that this whole process costs around 1.44 KG CO2 per three straws or 0.48 KG per single straw
+This whole process costs around 1.44 KG CO2 per three straws or 0.48 KG per single straw.

-That may not be much per straw, but if we add up that CO2 impact with the number of straws produced in the US, the CO2 impact of plastic straw production actually equals the average emissions of 19 million cars driven for a year.
+That may not be much per straw.
+But if we add up that CO2 footprint with the number of straws produced in the US, the CO2 impact of plastic straw production equals the average emissions of 19 million cars driven for a year.

 Additionally, plastic straws directly consume crude oil and natural gas for production.

-Besides the resource consumption and CO2 impact of plastic straw production, plastic production in general is known for its bad environmental impact and leaking chemicals and microplastics into the environment.
+It does not stop with resource consumption and CO2 impact of plastic straw production.
+Plastic production in general is known for its bad environmental impact and leaking chemicals and microplastics into the environment.

 While we won't go into detail for plastic straws, our previous article about plastic bottles dives a little deeper into the broader impact of plastic production.

-As we've gotten an idea about the impact of plastic straw production, let's look at the pollution and dangers of using them.
+As we've gotten an idea about the impact of plastic straws during production, let's look at the pollution and dangers of using them.